Wine X Magazine

 - Late Harvest (just really sweet) wines.

-They are produced with a RS from 5% to as high as 20%.
+They are produced with an RS from 5% to as high as 20%.
 Alcohol varies from 9% to as high as 21%.
-Your calories
+And that means your calories vary in those ranges too.
+Learn how is best to store port wine after opening it.